Joosty/Joosty..github.io/_pages/cv.md

 Projects
 ======
-* Orbital Decay and Rendezvous of an On-orbit Satellite Refuelling System, Queen Mary University of London, Sept 2023 - Current
+* Station Keeping and Rendezvous of an On-orbit Satellite Refuelling System, Queen Mary University of London, Sept 2023 - May 2024
   * Developed an on-orbit refuelling system as part of a third-year project, gaining insight into the complex requirements of space applications
   * Created Python scripts to simulate orbital decay
   * Designed and simulated orbit maintenance and rendezvous manoeuvres to facilitate mission planning and fuel sizing